broadinstitute/wfl/docs/md/modules-sg.md

 As described above,
 WFL uses Clio to discover
-some attributes of the input CRAMs to propagate to the output BAM records that it writes to Clio when a workload finishes.
+some attributes of the input CRAMs, which it propagates to the output BAM records that it writes to Clio when a workload finishes.

-Clio has a data safety features that make it difficult to accidently overwrite the file location data it manages.
+Clio has data safety features
+that make it difficult to accidently overwrite the file location data it manages.
 Overwriting a record could